Passage of Fortín Island: Consequences

-For the first time since the beginning of its campaign in Paraguay, Bahia's armor did not resist the projectiles of the Paraguayan artillery.
+For the first time since the beginning of its campaign in Paraguay, Bahias armor did not resist the projectiles of the Paraguayan artillery.
 A 68 caliber shot pierced the ships' turret and killed an officer and wounded two other crewmen.
 Another projectile pierced the ironclad on the side, causing much damage to it.
 In total, there were 16 impacts, four of which pierced the vessel.
-The fortifications would again be bombarded by Bahia on 30 August, when it helped the Imperial Brazilian Army cross the river.
+The Bahia would still help the Imperial Brazilian Army cross the Tebicuary some days later.
 Silvado, in turn, suffered major damage to the hull above the water, with some perforations.
 In the end, there were three dead and five wounded among the three vessels.

+From the 26th to the 28th of August, the Paraguayan position on the Tebicuary was bombarded by the Brazilian ships, and on the 28th the Brazilian Army reached the position.
+Between that day and the next, said position was abandoned, with a loss of a large quantity of ammunition, in favor of the Pikysyry line.
+It would be around the latter position that the final battles of the regular phase of the War would be fought, in the Pikysyry campaign.